 The National Philoptochos Mission is: To aid the poor, the destitute, the hungry, the aged, the sick, the unemployed, the orphaned, the imprisoned, the widowed, the handicapped, the victims of disasters, to undertake the burial of impoverished persons and to offer assistance to anyone who may need the help of the Church through fund raising efforts; and; To promote the charitable, benevolent, and philanthropic purposes of the Greek Orthodox Archdiocese of America, through instructional programs, presentations, lectures, seminars and other educational resources; To preserve and perpetuate Orthodox Christian concepts and the Orthodox Christian Family, and through them, to promote the Greek Orthodox Faith and traditions, in accordance with its doctrines, canons, discipline, divine worship, usages and customs; To promote participation in the activities of the Greek Orthodox community, with the cooperation of the Parish Priest and the Parish Council.
 The charitable work of the Society shall be performed with discretion, courtesy and kindness.
 To learn more about Philoptochos, the scheduled events, and to register click here.

 The American Hellenic Educational Progressive Association (AHEPA) is a non-profit fraternal organization dedicated to promoting Greek heritage, culture and serving local communities.
 We welcome new members with open eligibility and strive to grow and continue the legacy our founders created.
 In addition to other activities, AHEPA volunteers at the Greek Festival and at the annual Greek Independence Day festivities held at Transfiguration.
+If you are interested in learning more, contact George Skevofilax.

 Mobile Loaves and Fishes